Do you have memories of sitting with your parents listening to the radio at night, Well, now

 musicians like Buck Owens ("Act Naturally"), Merle Haggard ("Sing a Sad Song") and Wynn Stewart ("It's

 Such a Pretty World Today") helping to define the sound among the community, made up primarily of Oklahoman immigrants

 to California, who had fled unemployment and drought.
 A similarly hard-edged sound also arose in Lubbock, Texas (Lubbock sound).

-By the late 1950s, a revival of Appalachian folk music was taking place across the country, and bands like The
+By the late 1950s, a revival of Appalachian folk music was taking place across the country, and bands like The Weavers were

-were the ones to break bluegrass into mainstream markets in the early 1960s.
+ones to break bluegrass into mainstream markets in the early 1960s.

-to achieve echo effects on their voices, and lyrics were generally innocent youthful observations on the upsides of teen love
+achieve echo effects on their voices, and lyrics were generally innocent youthful observations on the upsides of teen love

 and romance.
 Groups like The Crows ("Gee"), The Orioles ("It's Too Soon to Know") and Brooklyn's

 Frankie Lymon & the Teenagers ("Why Do Fools Fall in Love") had a string of hit songs that brought the genre